claudiaacchurch/choose-your-adventure/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## To Get started:
-Install npm to the backend:
+1. Install npm to the backend:
   ~ cd api
   ~ npm i

-Install npm to the backend:
+2. Install npm to the frontend:
   ~ cd frontend
   ~ npm i

+3. Install Material UI:
+  ~ cd frontend
+  ~ npm install @material-ui/core

+*Make sure you have the latest version of nvm and node installed.
+  ~ npm install -g n
+  ~ n latest
+You might need to install:
+(in the frontend)
+  ~ npm install react-router-dom
+  ~ npm install react-scripts@latest

-If you get critical message try running:
+If you get a critical message try running:
 ~ npm audit fix --force

-*Make sure you have latest version of nvm and node installed.

 ## Available Scripts